Promoting British Values at Waddesdon Village Primary School

-Pupil Parliament; each year each class decides by vote which boy and girl they wish to have on Pupil Parliament.
+Pupil Parliament; each year each class decides by vote which 2 children they wish to have on Pupil Parliament.

 Pupil Parliament meet at least once a half term to discuss school improvement and issues that have been raised.
 They are able to affect change within the school.

 Children have a yearly questionnaire where they are able to put forward their views about the school.

-Playground Buddies; the playground buddies are trained to support all children in the school during break times.
+Playground Buddies; the playground buddies are trained to support all children in the school during break and lunch times.